-The Complete works of A. J. Davis, if ordered to one address, at one time, will be sold at a liberal discount.

-For sale, wholesale undarctail, by the RELIGIO-PHILO-SPRICAL PURLISHING HOUSE, CHEESO.
-RATES OF ADVERTISING.
+the Complete works of A. J. Davis, if ordered to one address, at one time, will be sold at a liberal discount. ".
+For sale, wholesale and aretail, by the RELIGIO-PRILO-

-Each line in Agate type, twenty cents for the first, and fifteen cents for every subsequent insertion.
+Each line in Agate type, twenty cents for the first, and fifteen cents for every-subsequent insertion.
 NOTICES set as reading matter, in Minion type, under the head of "Business," forty cents per line for each insertion.

-Agate type measures fourteen lines to the inch.
 Minion type measures ten lines to the inch.